ArjenLammers/sentry/README.md

 Seen all components (native template, widget and Javascript actions) need to be aware of the Sentry API, they require the Node modules in all parts.
 It is recommended to pin the version and upgrade all components at the same time.
 My preferred order is:
 - Upgrade the Native Template

-- Upgrade the widget (in widgets.src/js)
+- Upgrade the widget (in `widgets.src/js`)

-- Copy the overlapping modules of javascriptsource/reactnativebackgroundgeolocation/actions/node_modules and widgets.src/js/node_modules from the widgets.src to the javascriptactions
+- Copy the overlapping modules of `javascriptsource/reactnativebackgroundgeolocation/actions/node_modules` and `widgets.src/js/node_modules` from the `widgets.src` to the `javascriptactions`

 It's not pretty, but it works.

+## Mendix Runtime

+### Installation instructions

+There're various ways to specify the configuration parameters for Sentry.
+The recommended approach is by using **environment variables**.

+Within the Mendix Cloud they can be configured per environment as *unsupported variables*.

+- Model
+  - Attach the AfterStartup microflow to the after startup sequence.
+- Per environment
+  - Set the DSN as environment variable `SENTRY_DSN` (see https://docs.sentry.io/platforms/java/configuration/)
+  - (recommended) Set the stage as environment variable `SENTRY_ENVIRONMENT`

+# Upgrade instructions

+## From 0.1 to 0.2

+- The constant `Sentry.SentryConfig` has been renamed to `Sentry.NativeConfig`
+- The actions for Mendix Native have been prefixed with `Native_` e.g. from `AddTag` to `Native_AddTag`
+-